How Environmental Regulation Has Helped Produce Better Linear Infrastructure Designs

 Designs were pushed away from the single focus of moving water from A to B (which forced a fixed single objective solution onto the landscape), toward having multiple project goals and multi-discipline teams.

-The Little Dry Creek at Westminster Station project represents the culmination of this channel design evolution – analogous to the Glenwood Canyon section of I-70.
-It fully incorporates flood and stormwater management, along with environmental and public interests, into the project design.
+The Little Dry Creek at Westminster Station project represents the culmination of this channel design evolution — analogous to the Glenwood Canyon section of I-70.
+It fully incorporates flood and stormwater management, along with environmental and public interests, into the cost-effective project design.
 The vegetation isn’t just dressing over structural materials, the vegetation IS the structural material in many places, meaning we have fewer of the costly structural features common in older designs.

 An extensive amount of riprap was still used in places on the project, but rather than simply plugging the riprap with willow stakes, a diverse plant palette of grasses, shrubs, and trees were planted to both stabilize the stream channel and create biodiversity.

 The design exemplifies working with the inherent character of natural systems, rather than forcing a fixed single objective solution into a setting.
-While there are definitely fixed points and guidance, the design allows the water and system to behave naturally as much as possible.
+While there definitely are fixed points and guidance, the design allows the water and system to behave naturally as much as possible.

-It makes sense that, within the context of meeting project specific stormwater management goals:
+It makes sense that within the context of meeting project specific stormwater management goals:

 The end result of letting streams be more natural is a much more robust and productive system.